No bounded geometry wandering domains for sufficiently regular automorphisms: The Liouville Theorem and proof of Theorem

+We are now ready to finish the proof of Theorem~\ref{T:tori2}.
+Assume for contradiction that $f\in{\rm Diff}^2(\T^n)$ as in Theorem~\ref{T:tori2} exists.
+Let $\widetilde\Lambda$ denote the preimage of $\Lambda$ under the covering map from $\R^n$ to $\T^n$, and let $\tilde f$ denote a lift of the map $f$ under the covering map.
+It is immediate that the conditions of Theorem~\ref{T:Liouv} are satisfied for $\widetilde\Lambda$ and $\tilde f$.
+Therefore, the restriction of $\tilde f$ to $\widetilde\Lambda$ must be a M\"obius transformation.
+Since $\tilde f$ preserves the infinity, the map $\tilde f$ must be linear, i.e.,

-But, since the lifts of wandering domains to $\R^n$ have uniformly bounded diameters, one must have $\alpha=1$.
-Then $f$ is an isometry, and, in particular, cannot change the diameters of the wandering domains.
+Compactness of $\T^n$ and connectedness assumptions of $\Lambda$ imply that the lifts of wandering domains of $f$ to $\R^n$ have uniformly bounded diameters.
+One therefore must have $\alpha=1$, and hence $\tilde f$ is an isometry.
+In particular, $f$ cannot change the diameters of the wandering domains.
 This is impossible, i.e., no map $f$ as in Theorem~\ref{T:tori2} exists.

 We finish this section with two comments.
 First, it should be possible to relax the $\mathcal C^3$-regularity assumption in Theorem~\ref{T:tori2} to Sobolev regularity $W_{\rm loc}^{1,n}$.
 In that case one would require the equation $(Df(x))^t\cdot Df(x)=|\det Df(x)|^{2/n}\id$ to be satisfied only almost everywhere in $\Lambda$.
 The proof of the main tool, namely the Liouville Theorem, is very involved though even in the case of a domain in $\R^n$.
 Second, the current proof does not yield itself to replacing the standard conformal structure by an arbitrary measurable bounded conformal structure because in dimension 3 and higher the Measurable Riemann Mapping Theorem is not available.
 In particular, it is not sufficient to only require that the wandering domains have bounded geometry.
 Indeed, under $\mathcal C^1$-regularity one can show that the quasiconformal dilatations of all iterates of $f$ are uniformly bounded; cf.~Lemma~\ref{L:UQC} below.
-One can then argue~\cite[Corollary~21.5.1]{IM01} that in this case there exists an invariant under $f$ conformal structure; cf.~Proposition~\ref{P:Tukia} below.
+One can then argue~\cite[Corollary~21.5.1]{IM01} that in this case there exists an invariant conformal structure under $f$; cf.~Proposition~\ref{P:Tukia} below.
 But, again, the lack of the Riemann Mapping Theorem does not allow to proceed.